oblac/jodd-site/doc/petite/1+index.md

 <div class="doc1"><js>doc1('petite',20)</js></div>
-*Petite* is a **IoC** container. (oh-yes-another-one).
-Then again, it is easy to use since it requires no external configuration; it is incredibly fast; it is lightweight and small so anyone can understand how it works just from examining the code; it is extensible and open for customization; and, finally, it is non-invasive.
+*Petite* is one great, little **IoC** container.
+It is easy to use since it requires no external configuration; it is incredibly fast; it is lightweight and small so anyone can understand how it works just from examining the code; it is extensible and open for customization; and, finally, it is non-invasive.

 ## Petite Overview

-The following bean shows basic *Petite* usage:
+The following bean shows some basic *Petite* usage:

 ~~~~~ java
     @PetiteBean